turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 ### User Testing / UI
 * Novice - The application is confusing or difficult to use.
 The UI is incomplete, and the app is not responsive.
 * Advanced Beginner - The application may be confusing or difficult to use at times.
 The application shows some effort in the interface, but the result is not effective because UX and/or UI still present an application that is incomplete or difficult to use.
 The UI is incomplete, and the app is not responsive.
 * Proficient - The application has many strong pages/interactions.
 The application can stand on its own to be used by instructor without guidance from a developer on the team.
 The application is fully responsive and the UI does not detract from the UX.
-New features match the style of the existing project.
+New features match the style of the existing project, and appropriate error handling messages are displayed.
 * Exceptional - Meets all expectations for Proficient.
 In addition, the application has clearly had special consideration around usability on devices.

 ## Evaluation/Rubric